 - Amex Benefits: Serve comes with Amex perks including purchase protection, FDIC insurance, fraud protection, 24/7 customer service, and travel protection.

-It comes in four flavors:
+It comes in three flavors:

 American Express Serve FREE Reloads: Reload cash to the card for free at over 45,000 retail locations.
 The downside is that the $6.95 monthly fee can’t be waived, even with direct deposit.